 Building the right network is a crucial step for experiencing personal and professional success.
 Similar to the way high-performing teams function, a strong network relies on one irreplaceable component: people — those who support each other’s values, interests, and approach to happiness.
 And similar to the way a successful project outcome requires clear communication, a lucrative network demands good people who are a good match for you — and you for them.

 As Twitter’s Mike Davidson said while building a 100-person research and design team, “It’s all about people.
 It’s about networking and being nice to people and not burning any bridges.
 Your book is going to impress, but in the end, it is people that are going to hire you.”

-Let us remind you, in order to surround yourself with a supportive network, you must pick your people: Who you work with; who you work for — or do work for — all shape how you experience success.
+To surround yourself with a supportive network, you must pick your people: Who you work with or do work (and for) shape how you experience success.
 If you choose with intention and purpose, chances are good you will be pleased with the results in the long-run.
 “One of the biggest assets in anyone’s life is a generous network.”
 And the way we see it, a generous network is the result of attracting generous people.
 As we have said from the beginning,

 Most importantly, by picking your people you are inevitably emphasizing quality over quantity and will attract others who share this mindset.
-Whether it’s perceived as authentic or real, approach your networking with an honest valuation of the people component; be purposeful and understand that the health of your network has more to do with communicating with others rather than caring for yourself.
+Approach your networking with an honest valuation of the people component; be purposeful and understand that the health of your network has more to do with communicating with others rather than caring for yourself.

-Building on our project management frame of reference, establishing — and adhering to — a process enables you to more effectively cultivate a responsive network.
-Organization, time management, and clear communication is attainable when you answer the ‘who,’ ‘why,’ and ‘how’ of your networking activities.
+Building on our project management frame of reference, establishing — and adhering to — a process enables you to cultivate a responsive network more effectively.
+Organization, time management, and clear communication are attainable when you answer the ‘who,’ ‘why,’ and ‘how’ of your networking activities.

 Who do you want in your network?